More

 Corporate Access: Accessing enterprise systems through a combination of RFID employee badges and PINs or biometrics.

-The above examples demonstrate how MFA can be tailored to different scenarios to enhance security without compromising user experience.
+The above examples demonstrate how MFA can be tailored to different scenarios to enhance security, mitigate security risks, and improve overall protection without compromising user experience.
+MFA can also adapt to specific needs, ensuring a balance between security and convenience.

 Deployment Models of MFA